 Nutrition and Feeding for American Bulldog

 Feeding differs for adults and puppies.
 American Bulldog puppies should eat twice as much as adults.
-When puppies are under 4 months old, they should eat about 3 cups of food a day, split into 4 meals.
+When puppies are under 4 months old, they should eat about 3 cups of large breed puppy food a day, split into 4 meals.
 When they are between 4 and 6 months old, you can reduce the amount of food to 2 cups a day, split into 3 meals.
+Once the puppies reach 6 months of age, you can begin feeding them an adult diet.
+Adults eat 1.5-2 cups of food a day in 2 meals.

 American Bulldogs do well on a high protein, low-carb diet.
 The protein preserves their muscles, and the small carb scarcity prevents them from gaining weight.
 Every dog has their own individual preferences, so you may have to try a few different types of food to find the one that agrees with their body and taste.
 Just be sure to choose brands that provide quality ingredients.

-RELATED: Organic Dog Food Vs. Non-Organic [In-Depth Comparison]
+Related: Organic Dog Food Vs. Non-Organic [In-Depth Comparison]

-American Bulldogs are prone to obesity, so it's important to monitor their weight.
+This breed is prone to obesity, so it's important to monitor their weight.
 Since the breed can have a bulky appearance, one way to test their health is by wrapping your hands around their midsection and feeling their ribs.
 If you can feel their ribs without having to squeeze very hard, they are likely at a good weight!

 Coat Color And Grooming